TomasDeceuninck/tomasdeceuninck.github.io/_posts/2018-04-18-PowerShellProjectMeta.md

 Once you start writing more scripts and tackling more complex problems you will need to start writing Modules.

 I am not going into detail as to why and how you can build a module because this has been too extensively documented before.
-(My favorite article about this is Michael Sorens' [Further down the rabit hole](https://www.red-gate.com/simple-talk/dotnet/net-tools/further-down-the-rabbit-hole-powershell-modules-and-encapsulation/){:target="_blank"})
+(My favorite article about this is Michael Sorens' [Further down the rabbit hole](https://www.red-gate.com/simple-talk/dotnet/net-tools/further-down-the-rabbit-hole-powershell-modules-and-encapsulation/){:target="_blank"})

 I will, however, go into the details of [the structure I use for my PowerShell modules (and projects)]({{ site.url }}/2018/04/17/PowerShellModuleStructure){:target="_blank"}.